Best Martial Arts Weapons For Various Styles Reviewed

 Great Youth Alternative

 These solid steel set of sai are a little on the lighter side.
 Those with a smaller frame or a youth in ninjutsu training can properly train with these.
-The weight of them is more attuned to that demographic of fighter.
+The weight of them is more attuned to that demographic of the fighter.
 Spending a little extra can get you a larger sized sai and may better suit your needs, should you be of a heavier weight class.

 Cost and Value